jtiosue/LXEB/README.md

 #### Recursion folder

 The `Recursion` folder contains the subfolders `MathematicaRecursion` and `JuliaRecursion`. `MathematicaRecursion` contains Mathematica files (these can also be opened and run with WolframScript, which is a free alternative to Mathematica).
-The `recursion.nb` file performs the recursion to exactly compute the values of g(n, 0, 0, 0).
+The `recursion.nb` file performs the recursion to exactly compute the values of g(n, a_{12}, a_{13}, a_{23}) (with g(n, 0, 0, 0) being a special case).
 It loads the precomputed values from `computedG.csv`, and as it computes more values, it appends the resulting values to `computedG.csv`.

 The `JuliaRecursion` folder performs the same recursion as is performed in the `MathematicaRecursion` folder.
 However, it is written in Julia and so is _much much_ faster.
 The code is however mostly uncommented.
 But it is a direct translation of the Mathematica code, and the Mathematica code _is_ heavily commented.
 Hence, if you want to understand the code, we recommend reading the Mathematica code; if you want to run the code, we recommend running the Julia code.